Best Budget Camera Drones

 Flying the drone is simple enough and the controls work well.
 One touch return to home and the standard manual flying features make the Lamaston a very solid contender in this price bracket.
 If it were a top 3 drones for under £50 then maybe we would have had a winner right here… but we are interested in the camera performance of this drone so let’s take a look…

 The X5SW-1 Camera

-The biggest draw for this drone and what makes it a firm favourite in this list is the mobile app that turns this drone remote in to a full FPV camera drone for under 100 – again, quite amazing!
+The biggest draw for this drone and what makes it a firm favourite in this list is the mobile app that turns this drone remote in to a full FPV camera drone for the price – again, quite amazing!

 The app is free to download and you do so by scanning the QR code in the manual.
 You clip your mobile phone on to the controller and away you go with FPV over WiFi.
 The software and hardware works pretty well in this respect and although you can’t control the camera it really helps having the FPV feature when taking video and trying to navigate you way around.

 The Lamaston gets a solid and respectable 4 stars from us.